Great Rivers of Europe Cruise

 Next we boarded a canal tour boat for a view of the city from canal level.
 Most of the canals are lined with house boats on each side.
 The parking spots for these house boats sell for about $125,000 and the house boats typically cost a lot less.
 Our guide said that about half of these houseboats are connected to the city sewer system, but the other half dump their raw sewerage into the canal.
 To mitigate this, the canals are flushed a few times a month, removing all this sewerage to the North Sea.

 Most residents travel to and from via bicycles.
 The city's road system is paralleled by a bicycle path system, and it is much more dangerous crossing these bicycle paths than crossing the street.
 Our city guide said there is a theft problem with bicycles and on average he has to buy 3 bikes a year.
-But most recently he purchased an old junky bike for $20 and has it for a record 7 months; he also noted that the
+But most recently he purchased an old junky bike for $20 and has it for a record 7 months; he also noted that the$60 lock was worth more than the bike it secured.

 The canal boat tour ended at the Rijksmuseum where we had a paid entrance.
 I followed the guide for his explanation of a few paintings, until I located the four Vermeers in this museum's collections: 1.
 A View of Delft, 2.
 A Woman Reading a Letter, 3.
 The Love Letter, and 4.
 The Milk Maid; the latter two are spectacular.
 I returned to the museum after lunch to spend a bit more time enjoying these wonderful works.